 - Replies to DNS-queries

 - Includes a Web interface that you can connect to via your web browser to configure the Home Router

-Traffic only has to be handled by the internal Router if the traffic is either going to the Internet or if the computers are requesting data from one of the Services that are running on the Home Router.
+The internal Router only has be involved if the Network traffic is going to the internet, or if the computers need to talk with one of the Services that are running on the Home Router.

 Each of the internal components will be discussed in more details later on in the guide.